 This is very much an all-year-round house.
 All the rooms are centrally heated and there are wood-burning fireplaces in both sitting rooms.
 There are fans in the bedrooms and hairdryers in the bathrooms.

 Le Caillau has WiFi broadband internet access, plus telephones in several rooms.

-The caretakers are Monsieur and Mme Ecureuil (squirrel in English!).
-Mme Ecureuil is the cleaner, employed by the owners for 2 hours per day on all 5 weekdays.
+The caretakers are Jean-Luc & Denise Kervran.
+Denise is the cleaner, employed by the owners for 2 hours per day on all 5 weekdays.
 Jean-Luc looks after the grounds and garden, and the swimming pool.

-As long as sufficient notice is given, Mme Ecureuil may be available for babysitting, and a part-time cook can probably be arranged.
+As long as sufficient notice is given, Denise may be available for babysitting, and a part-time cook can probably be arranged.

 Maintenance of the garden and swimming pool is the owners’ responsibility.

 Things to See & Do near Le Caillau